Finding a Nonreligious, Agnostic, or Atheist Rehab Near Me

 • Treatment should begin with an assessment of the person’s needs, a formal treatment plan, and then the assessment and readjusting of the plan as needed to suit the situation.

 • Medically assisted detoxification (medical detox) is only the first step in recovery.
-If individuals only receive medical detox services, there is little change in their substance abuse behavior.
+If individuals only receive medical detox services, there is little change in their substance use behavior.
 Individuals require long-term treatment programs after medical detox.

 • Substance use disorder treatment does not have to be voluntary in order for it to be effective.
 Individuals who are coerced into treatment have similar outcomes to individuals who volunteered to enter treatment.